Kiwanis Club of Frederick in honor of Dana Cable.

 Camp Jamie staff includes professional bereavement counselors, specially

 trained volunteers and psychologists.
-Children accepted for Camp Jamie
+Children accepted for weekend sleepever

-are paired with an adult volunteer called a Big Buddies, with whom he
+camp are paired with an adult volunteer called a Big Buddy, with whom

 What are the types of activities?